to-ton/SQLi-Routed-Column-Generator-and-Time-Based-tool/README.md

+# Your SQLi Essentials
-# Routed SQLi Column Generator tool and Time base SQLi tool summed up in one tool :)
+Routed SQLi Column Generator tool and Time base SQLi tool summed up in one tool :)

 Enjoy!!